Okta Security Roadmap

 That’s definitely something we’ve talked about.
 Outside of devices, I’m not sure if you have a use case there but I’d be happy to explore that with you afterwards.

-Sami Laine: Today, the administrator can reset that behavior if they so need to.
+Sami Laine: Today, the administrator can reset that behaviour if they so need to.

 Alex Bovee: Right.